hmonfleur/comsa/README.md

 docker run --rm -v /tmp:/shared comsatools comsa2compose-yaml myapp.comsa -o myapp.yaml
 ```
 Will create a Docker Compose file from the COMSA description of myapp and save it in `/tmp` on the host machine.

+For tools producing an image, omitting the `-o` option will produce an image with a default name.

 ## Python venv